Ansari-Muskan01/SQL/Normalization.md

 # 2NF – Second Normal Form

-- Each column should depend on the complete key.
+- Each non-key column should depend on the complete primary key.
 - If a column depends only on one part of the key, it is called partial dependency

 | Student_ID | Course_ID | Student_Name | Course_Name |